 First watch this ring.
 Which name would you give to the colours A, B, C and D?
 We would chose to A: warm green or ochre green, B dark gold ochre or light brown, C red brown and for D bluegreen, also called turquoise.

 Physically this colours are however dark yellow (A), dark orange (B) and dark red (C).
-D is indeed bluegreen but on our version of the colour circle the colour seems rather a light blue!11 is light blue, but looks more purple.
+D is indeed bluegreen but that same on our version of the colour circle below seems rather a light blue!11 is in fact light blue, but looks more purple to us.

 Primary colours are 1, 3 en 5.
-We did prefer the version with the yellow on top because it shows the evolution from cold colours on the left tot warm on the right.
-Of course all colours should be gradient, nevertheless we choose a frame to give us a better insight in the colour spectrum.
-For a complete correct presentation a sphere should be used, the colours 1, 2 and 3 as well as everything in between could be a horizontal circle, with white and black as a Nord and South pole, the exact middle being neutral grey.
-For practical reasons we did prefer to put everything on one surface.
-A computer screen is nevertheless still in 2D.
+We did prefer the version with the yellow on top because it shows the evolution from cold colours on the left to warm on the right.
+Of course all colours should be gradient, nevertheless we choose frames to give us a better insight in the colour spectrum.
+For a complete correct presentation a sphere should be used, the colours 1, 2 and 3 as well as everything in between could be a horizontal circle, with white and black as the Nord and South pole of the sphere, the exact middle being neutral grey.
+For practical reasons we did prefer to put everything on one surface, because a computer screen is still 2D.
 The outer ring shows the colours of the main ring mixed with grey.

-Artist's paint can have very intensive colours not to be seen on an electronic screen, although it doesn't seems that way.
+Artist's paint can have very intensive colours not to be seen on an electronic screen, although it doesn't seem that way.
 If you mix colours on the screen it will give an expected and logical result.
+Yellow and blue will give green, yellow and red will give orange...
 Mixing pigments however will not always give a predictable result.
 For example mixing a vivid blue with a vivid red does not end in a vivid violet.
 For that purpose one should take a vivid violet pigment.

 On our colour circle 13 looks what it is, dark yellow, thanks to the pure colours standing beside it.
 The A in the picture on top is however identical to the colour 13 on the second picture.
 On the first illustration is shown in B how we experience 14 as a brown, but it is identical to the dark orange on 14.